 Our Long, Slow, Process from Grain to Glass

-The now 75% Alcohol is further refined through our 6 litre Finishing Column Still and emerges as a very potent 95.5% to 96% ABV and has a neutral taste and smooth mouthfeel.
-We constantly monitor the alcohol purity and strength throughout this process.
+The now 75% alcohol is further refined through our 6 litre finishing column still for 12 hours and emerges as a very potent 95.5% to 96% ABV and has a neutral taste and smooth mouthfeel.
+Every time we exceed 96% we do a little dance.

 Liquid Infusion Extraction

-We also hand assemble the boxes with the help of a large rubber mallet in case you notice any black marks on the box.
+We also hand-assemble the boxes with the help of a large rubber mallet - in case you notice any black marks on the box.

-We reckon making our own base spirit is 80% of the entire process and although it would be a hell of a lot simpler and cheaper to just buy it in it wouldn't be the same.....
+We reckon making our own base spirit is 80% of the entire process and although it would be a hell of a lot simpler and cheaper to just buy it in, it wouldn't be the same...

-So why do we think we are the smallest commercial distillery in the world?
-Well we think a batch size of six to nine bottles would qualify us.
-Failing that our distillery is in a corner of our garage - about eight square meters!
+So, why do we think we are the smallest commercial distillery in the world?
+Well, we think a batch size of six to nine bottles would qualify us.
+Failing that, our distillery is in a corner of our garage - about eight square meters!